 Only a 5-minute walk from the Kleinmarkthalle is the center square of Frankfurt called Hauptwache.
 It is the most bustling and lively square in Frankfurt, with easy access to the central financial district and a close walk to Zeil (one of the central shopping districts of the city).

 5. Have a Traditional Frankfurt Meal in the Altstadt or Sachsenhausen districts

 Other fun activities in Frankfurt worth exploring:

-Museum Embankment – The Museum Embankment, also called Museumsufer, is an embankment to the south of the Main River with a high concentration of museums.
-You’ll find some amazing museums in this area, including permanent and temporary exhibitions.
+- Museum Embankment – The Museum Embankment, also called Museumsufer, is an embankment to the south of the Main River with a high concentration of museums.
+You’ll find some fantastic museums in this area, including permanent and temporary exhibitions.

 I was lucky and got to stay with my friends in the Sachsenhausen district of Frankfurt.
 I highly recommend renting an Airbnb in this area because it’s sooooo cute! $40 code for Airbnb here.
 Another great option is to stay at a hostel with good ratings from my fave hostel site, Hostelworld!